Monishnd/ccr-examples-Monish/slurm/1_Advanced/JobArrays/README.md

 # Example Script for Slurm Job Arrays

- This directory includes an [example](./example.sh) script that shows how to run a Job Array on CCR's clusters.
+This directory includes an [example script](./example.bash) that shows how to run a Job Array on CCR's clusters.
 Be sure to modify parts of the script to suit your specific needs.

 ## What Are Job Arrays
-Job Arrays let you submit multiple similar jobs using a single Slurm Script.
-Each job in the array shares the same resource requests (as specified in the .sh file).
+Job Arrays let you submit multiple similar jobs using a single Slurm batch script.
+Each job in the array shares the same requested resources specified in your batch script.

 ## Specifying Arrays
 The resource flag `--array` sets a job array with specified index values to be submitted.
 The formatting for this is as follows: